Feature Post

 You’ll want to record everything you eat and drink throughout the day.
 If you keep a food journal, consider also noting the time of day and how you feel when you eat.
 This may be especially helpful if you tend to snack when you’re stressed, bored or experiencing other emotions that lead to overeating.

-Even though protein can aid weight loss, it doesn’t mean you need to eat excessive amounts of meat or other high-protein foods.
-Consider how much protein you eat daily and increase your intake if needed.
-It’s recommended that adults who get minimal physical activity consume at least 0.8 grams of protein per kilogram of body weight a day.
-So, if you weigh 150 pounds or 68 kilograms, you need a minimum of 54 grams of protein a day.
-However, if you get moderate or intense physical activity, you’ll need to increase your protein intake even more.
+Even though protein can aid weight loss, it doesn’t mean you must eat meals with high amounts of meat and protein.
+Only increase your intake if needed.
+If you are minimally active, you will need to consume at least 0.8 grams of protein per kilogram of body weight per day.
+So, if you weigh 170 pounds or 77 kilograms, you need a minimum of 62 grams of protein daily.
+However, if you are more active, you’ll need a higher amount of protein.

 5. Consult With a Registered Dietician

-If you’re struggling to stick with a weight-loss routine, consider speaking with a registered dietician.
-Your dietician can help you devise a diet plan made especially for your body, nutritional needs and goals.
-They’ll also help you identify and address issues with eating habits that you may not be aware of, so you can make positive long-lasting lifestyle changes.
+If you’re struggling to stick with a routine for your weight loss, it may be beneficial to speak with a registered dietician.
+You and your dietician can work together to make a plan personalized to your body, nutritional needs and goals.
+They’ll also help you identify and address any negative eating habits that you may not be aware of so you can make effective changes that you’ll use throughout your life.

 Sometimes, medical conditions can make it difficult to lose weight.
 If you cannot overcome your weight loss plateau after making diet and exercise changes, consider talking to a primary care physician.
 A doctor can rule out conditions such as hypothyroidism or polycystic ovarian syndrome, which may make it more challenging to lose weight.

-Getting adequate sleep can support your weight loss efforts, whether you’ve hit a plateau or are just getting started.
+Sleep plays a major role in helping you lose weight, whether you have just started or have been on your weight loss journey for a long time.
 People who do not get the recommended seven to nine hours of sleep per night may eat more calories during the day to cope with tiredness.
 Lack of sleep can also lead to increased stress and unhealthy food choices.

 If you’re struggling to get the sleep you need, consider taking a break from your workouts and giving your body time to recover.
 Try different techniques to help you sleep better and longer, such as limiting screen time before bed.
-Make sleeping a priority, and when you’re ready, you can get back on track.
+Make sleep a priority, and you can get back on track when you’re ready.

 7. Reduce Stress

-It’s important to reduce your stress levels if you want to spark weight loss.
-For instance, stress increases cortisol levels, which can stimulate your appetite.
-Sugary, high-fat foods also seem to counteract the effects of stress, which may be why people often crave comfort foods when they feel tense.
+It’s essential to reduce your stress levels to progress toward your weight loss journey.
+For instance, stress causes your body to increase production of cortisol, leading to a greater appetite.
+Foods high in sugar and fat also seem to counteract stress, which may be why people often crave comfort foods when they feel tense.

-To help you manage stress and resist junk food, consider creating a list of relaxing activities you can do instead of eating, such as meditating or practicing deep breathing techniques.
-You may also find it helpful to talk to a therapist.
+To help you manage stress and resist junk food, consider having some relaxing activities you can enjoy instead of eating, such as meditating or practicing deep breathing techniques.
+It may also be helpful to talk about your feelings and what may be causing stress to a therapist.

-Don’t rely on your scale as the only tool to measure your success as you overcome a weight loss plateau.
-Other factors, such as body measurements, increased energy and improved fitness levels also demonstrate success.
+While the scale may play a major role in your weight loss journey, it’s not the only tool you have available to measure success.
+Other factors, such as body measurements, increased energy and improved fitness levels, also demonstrate success.
 You may be building muscle but losing fat while keeping a stable weight.
-So, if the number on the scale still hasn’t budged, but your jeans fit more comfortably, pat yourself on the back and know that you’re on the right path.
+So, instead of looking at the number on the scale, you can measure success by clothing that fits more comfortably or by feeling more positively about yourself.

 What to Do If You Still Can’t Lose Weight